 The burden of the increases in vehicle accidents appears to have fallen far more heavily on low-income neighborhoods.
 In 2020, overall U.S. traffic deaths rose 7.2%; among black Americans, the number of deaths rose by 23%.
 These statistics reflect a growing disparity between Americans based upon relative economic standings, and not all changes can be blamed on covid.

 The increase in traffic accidents, injuries and deaths caused by covid cannot, of course, be legally blamed on the disease.
 Implicit in the foregoing statistics is the conclusion that bad driver behavior is still responsible for traffic accidents, injuries and deaths.
-Anyone who has been injured or lost a loved one in a traffic accident may still benefit by consulting an experienced personal injury lawyer for an evaluation of the facts and an opinion on the likelihood of recovering damages for medical expenses, lost income and pain and suffering.
+Anyone who has been injured or lost a loved one in a traffic accident may still benefit by consulting an experienced New Haven car accident lawyer for an evaluation of the facts and an opinion on the likelihood of recovering damages for medical expenses, lost income and pain and suffering.